John Doyle, Music Director

 Fergal Caulfield, Accompanist

-Fergal Caulfield obtained his academic credentials from Trinity College Dublin, graduating with BA and PhD degrees in music.
-His doctoral thesis explored compositional procedures in Stravinsky's late serial music based on examination of archival material now housed at the Paul Sacher Stiftung, Basel, Switzerland.
-As a performer, Fergal studied piano with Peter Dains at the Royal Irish Academy of Music, and the organ privately with Professor Gerard Gillen at the Pro-Cathedral, Dublin, and holds performance and teaching diplomas in both instruments.
-He additionally attended various scholarship masterclasses in the UK and Belgium.
+Fergal is a graduate of Trinity College Dublin, where he obtained BA and PhD degrees in music, specialising in the late serial music of Stravinsky.
+He studied piano with Peter Dains at the Royal Irish Academy of Music, organ with Professor Gerard Gillen at the Pro-Cathedral, Dublin and attended various scholarship masterclasses in the UK and Belgium.
+He holds performance and teaching diplomas in both instruments.

-As well as many performances abroad he has given solo organ recitals at most of the major venues in Ireland including the National Concert Hall, the Wexford and Galway Arts Festivals, St Michael's Church, Dun Laoghaire, the Pro-Cathedral, Dublin, and Trinity College Chapel.
-He has additionally appeared as soloist in concert performances with a number of ensembles including the National Symphony Orchestra (with which he has performed the organ symphonies of Camille Saint-Saëns, Marcel Dupré and Aaron Copland) and is a former prize-winner at the Dublin International Organ Festival.
-He is also widely in demand as a vocal and instrumental accompanist.
+As well as performances in Europe, Fergal has given solo recitals at most of the major concert venues in Ireland, including the National Concert Hall, the Wexford and Galway Arts Festivals, St. Michael's Church Dún Laoghaire, the Pro-Cathedral Dublin, and Trinity College Chapel.
+He has additionally appeared as soloist in concerto performances with a number of ensembles, including the RTE National Symphony Orchestra (in the organ symphonies of Marcel Dupré, Camille Saint-Saens and Aaron Copland), and is a former prize-winner of the Dublin International Organ Festival (now Pipeworks).
+He is much in demand as a vocal and instrumental accompanist.

 Sopranos